 An event app with bad user experience (UX), a malfunctioning camera, or weak internet strength can all ruin the virtual event experience.
 Amateurish production will also show, and attendees—who’ve seen professionally produced YouTube videos and TV shows—will feel the difference and find your virtual event lacking.
 This might even lead to them giving up on your event midway.
-So be sure to invest in good technology and take it for a few test runs before the actual event.
+So be sure to invest in good virtual event echnology and take it for a few test runs before the actual event.
 More events than we can count have failed due to technological glitches.

 Speakers are as new to virtual events as event organizers, and they know even less about it.
 However, most of them do have at least some experience with webinars.
 This could be seen as a plus and a minus when it comes to talking at a virtual event.
 Let’s start with the pros: they’re used to webinar tools and online interaction features like polls and chat, so they’ll adapt to your webcasting service faster.
 They also have more experience talking in front of a webcam.

 The negative is they’re so used to the webinar format (with its presentations and long speeches) that they are more used to instructing their audience than interacting and engaging with them.
-And unlike with webinars, where people come to learn something new, with virtual events attendees come to be surprised and thoroughly engaged.
+And unlike webinars, where people come to learn something new, with virtual events attendees come to be surprised and thoroughly engaged.
 So the webinar model will not work.
 This is something both the event planner and speaker have to keep in mind when planning a session’s content.
 Other than that, here are five other ways you can help your speakers get comfortable with virtual speaking:

 Do a “dress rehearsal” of the session so the speaker is not left unaware or confused during the actual session.